usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 Passenger Corporation as defined in this part is the population estimate for the United States as calculated by the United States Census Bureau in the most recent decennial Census.
-The terminology used in the definition of “total population” draws from the terminology used in the definition of “public entity” in title II of the ADA 10 and the existing title II regulation, 11 and all public entities covered under title II of the ADA are covered by subpart H of this part.
+The terminology used in the definition of “total population” draws from the terminology used in the definition of “public entity” in title II of the ADA {% fn 10 %} and the existing title II regulation, {% fn 11 %} and all public entities covered under title II of the ADA are covered by subpart H of this part.
 This part does not provide a method for calculating the total population of special district governments, because § 35.200 provides that all special district governments have three years following the publication of the final rule to begin